radumarias/rvirt-gpu/README.md

 - You can execute `AI` models without haing a local `GPU`
 - Execute on multiple `GPUs`, in the end, for some use cases, it could be faster than running on a local `GPU`
 - Execute `ML` models without storing your data on `untrusted` providers.
 It will keep some blocks in `memory` which are needed for executing current `instructions`.
 But at least they are `obfruscated` and `protected` by OS not to be easily copied by other `processes` from memory. `Data in transit` is `secured` by `TLS`

+# Cons

+- I know it will be slow, but in cases where the data flow is small compared to processing time it could be a reasonable compromise for the security it gives you
+- Also because the instructions are distributed to multiple `GPUs`, when possible, it could offer a better performance, in some cases, than locally

 # Wiki